Two-dopant origin of competing stripe and pair formation in Hubbard and $t$-$J$ models: Interpolation

 where $\mathbf{i_0}$ is again restricted to the center of the system.
 We define the tightly bound configuration as nearest-neighbor or next-nearest-neighbor pairs, i.e., in this case, the sum over $\Delta i = (\Delta x, \Delta y)$ runs over $|\Delta x| \leq 1$; $|\Delta y| \leq 1$.
 The stripe configuration is identified with $|\Delta x| \leq 1$; $|\Delta y| = L_y / 2 = 3$. \\ As showcased by Fig.~\ref{fig_configuration_weights}a, we find that the weight of the tightly bound pair (stripe) increases (decreases) monotonically with increasing $\lambda$, which is consistent with the singlet hopping term introducing a repulsion between the holes~\cite{Ammon1995-EffectThreesiteHopping}. \\ A more striking feature presents itself by investigating the tendency to form a spin domain wall separately for each charge configuration.
 Introducing the $4$-point correlation function

-we find the correlator to be negative for $\mathbf{i}$; $\mathbf{j}$ in the stripe-like configuration for all $\lambda$ and positive (except for $\lambda = 0$) in the tightly bound configuration, see Fig.~\ref{fig_configuration_weights}b.
-That is, the stripe-type charge configuration is always accompanied by a spin domain wall while the tightly bound configuration is mostly accompanied by an uninterrupted AFM pattern, which makes the coexistence of these orderings in the system's ground state quite remarkable.
-Moreover, the weighted average of the two contributions suffices to explain the appearance of a spin domain wall in the full system, observed in Fig.~\ref{fig_lambda_scan}c. \\ The local spin structure around the pairs of holes is presented in Fig.~\ref{fig_configuration_weights}c,d.
+we find the correlator across the system to be negative for $\mathbf{i}$; $\mathbf{j}$ in the stripe-like configuration for all $\lambda$ and positive (except for $\lambda = 0$) in the tightly bound configuration, see Fig.~\ref{fig_configuration_weights}b.
+The full spin-spin correlation maps conditioned on the hole locations (Figs.~\ref{fig_configuration_weights}c,d) show the uninterrupted AFM pattern accompanying the tightly bound configuration and the spin domain wall in the stripe-like configuration.
+We also confirm that the stripe-like charge configuration and the spin domain wall spatially coincide in Fig.~\ref{fig_configuration_weights}c and Appendix~\ref{subsec:4-point corrs} -- solidifying the picture of a bound, partially filled stripe.
+This qualitative difference in the spin-sector between the two charge configurations makes the coexistence of these orderings in the system's ground state quite remarkable.
+Moreover, the weighted average of the two contributions suffices to explain the appearance of a spin domain wall in the full system, observed in Fig.~\ref{fig_lambda_scan}c. \\ The local spin structure around the pairs of holes is presented in Fig.~\ref{fig_configuration_weights}e,f.
 In agreement with early numerical studies of pairing~\cite{White1997-HolePairStructuresa}, the tightly bound pair is accompanied by a strong singlet on the diagonal of a $2 \times 2$ plaquette.
 In contrast, the stripe configuration is accompanied by two singlets on a single rung of the cylinder.
-The next-nearest-neighbor correlations across this rung are negative, indicating the formation of the spin domain wall. \\ \\ \textbf{Magnetic Pinning Field} \\ To determine the hierarchy between charge and magnetic order, we study how modifications in the spin sector affect the pair structure.
-Firstly, we introduce an AFM pinning field on the edges of the cylinder
+The next-nearest-neighbor correlations across this rung are negative, indicating the formation of the spin domain wall.